sabyrzhan/linux-notes/README.md

 $> cd folder1 2>/dev/null || mkdir folder1 && cd folder1 <-- this will show error `folder1 does not exist` since last `cd folder` is executed seperately
 $> cd folder1 2>/dev/null || { mkdir folder1 && cd folder1 } <-- will cd to folder1 after `mkdir folder1` if folder does not exist
 ```
+* Adding shebang line to file lets to identify which shell interpreter to use when executing commands.
+Without shebang - it default to use current shell
+  interpreter.
+Example bash shebang is `#!/bin/bash`